Michael Carmona, M.S.

 As part of Mr. Carmona's graduate program at CSULA, he conducted behavior modification services to the human population.
 During this time, Mr. Carmona realized that many of the behavior-change techniques used by behavior analysts were universally applicable across species, as were the scientific principles on which those techniques were based.
 Mr. Carmona felt that these well-validated practices used to help humans exhibiting behavior problems offered a rich and robust set of procedures and solutions for dogs with behavior problems.

 Learning that behavior analysis provided a humane ethic from which to understand, predict and change dog behavior, Mr. Carmona decided to devote his life to helping canine owners with behavioral problems and founded Master Dog Training.
 Mr. Carmona believes in teaching dog owners about their dog's natural drives and how to work with them opposed to working against them for a harmonious relationship.

-Look for science based training (operant and classical conditioning), look for positive results, a good education, dog training credentials and lots of experience!
+Therefore, look for science based training, operant and classical conditioning knowledgeable trainers, and of course positive reinforcement as a base.
+Look for positive results (Yelp reviews), dog training credentials and lots of experience!

 2006 PETSMART ACCREDITED PET TRAINING INSTRUCTOR

 We use primarily positive reinforcement (aka reward) training.
 However, we will make use of all the other procedures available!
 We will apply the science of operant conditioning, i.e. the dog learning that his/her behavior has an affect on the environment.
 Every dog is different and will respond differently to different procedures.